Imamachi-n/aws-laerning/VPC.md

 ## Internet Gateway

 An internet gateway (IG) is a component of VPC that allows your VPC to communicate with the internet.

+## Network Address Translation (NAT)

+NAT devices enables any instance in private subnets to connect to the internet.
+A NAT device forwards traffic from the instances in private subnets to the internet and then returns the response to the instances.

+### NAT Instances